Prostitution in South Korea: China

-Trafficking in Persons Report of the U.S. State Department has mentioned in many occasions that Chinese women are engaged in prostitution in South Korea.
-The report describes that they are issued a formal visa and are engaged in sexual services and sometimes they are sold as international marriage bribes and are now sexual workers.
+Trafficking in Persons Report of the U.S. State Department has mentioned on many occasions that Chinese women are engaged in prostitution in South Korea.
+The report states that they are issued a formal visa and are engaged in sexual services and sometimes they are sold as international marriage brides and are now sex workers.

-According to MINISTRY OF JUSTICE REPUBLIC OF KOREA as of 2016,There are 212,115 Chinese women (Han Chinese) staying in Korea.
-According to “Survey for the migrant women employed in the entertainment business in Korea” presented by Ministry of Gender Equality and Family, it is reported that the largest number of women engaged in commercial sex for South Korean men can be found in Han Chinese women.
+According to MINISTRY OF JUSTICE REPUBLIC OF KOREA as of 2016, there are 212,115 Chinese women (Han Chinese) staying in Korea.
+According to “Survey for the migrant women employed in the entertainment business in Korea” presented by Ministry of Gender Equality and Family, it is reported that the largest number of women engaged in commercial sex for South Korean men can be found among Han Chinese women.

 According to MBC, the public broadcasting company of Korea, 80% of massage businesses in South Korea correspond to commercial sex establishments where Chinese women work.
 In 2012, 240 Chinese women were arrested for having prostituted in the massage parlors in Korea.
 The South Korean newspaper “The Dong-a Ilbo” reveals that sex workers in the so-called “휴게텔” are all composed of Chinese women (Han Chinese and Ethnic Korean Chinese) except “Gangnam” area.
-As of 2018, female students from China staying in South Korea reach 41,957 and many of them are caught by the press and reported as sexual workers.
+As of 2018, female students from China staying in South Korea reach 41,957 and many of them are caught by the press and reported as sex workers.